Cookies help us deliver our services.

 • By train: Kumamoto Station is served by the Kyushu Shinkansen service, trains on which are covered by the Japan Rail Pass

-• By plane: Aso Kumamoto Airport is located around 12 miles outside the city centre.
+• By air: Aso Kumamoto Airport is located around 12 miles outside the city centre.
 Buses from the airport run throughout the day, with the journey taking around an hour and costing ¥960.

 ›› To find the best deals on flights to Kumamoto click here.